jamesleary/weekend-challenge-3/README.md

 [x] Create a new table called 'tasks' with 3 columns.
 ID, task, complete [x] Set up Database with sample data to start with.
 [x] Set up HTML with containers for the tasks to go and set up HTML input field for adding to the task list.
-[ ] Create a GET request to link up database with sample data and append to the DOM.
+[x] Create a GET request to link up database with sample data [ ] append to the DOM.
   [ ] Create a POST request to add new input data from HTML form to add new tasks to the database and on refresh add them to the DOM.
 [ ] Create a delete button to remove task from the list.
 [ ] Create a complete button to change the complete column boolean from false to true.